About Insolvency and Trustee Service

 Who is the Official Assignee?

 The Official Assignee is appointed under the State Sector Act 1988 to administer the Insolvency Act 2006, the insolvency provisions of the Companies Act 1993 and the Criminal Proceeds (Recovery) Act 2009.
 The Official Assignee administers all bankruptcies, No Asset Procedures, Summary Instalment Orders and some liquidations.

 Policies and Certifications

 ISO Management System Certification

-ISO certification is an international standard for quality management.
+ISO certification is an international standard for management systems.
 This ensures that the highest possible standard is reached at all times.

 These certifications apply to all Insolvency offices for the way we provide insolvency services to the New Zealand public and how we manage health and safety.
 These services include the administration of bankruptcies, No Asset Procedures, Summary Instalment Orders, company liquidations, the management of our trust accounts, and the way we make payments to creditors.